deargle/deargle.github.io/_security_assignments/lab_security_onion.md

     In the RED text you should see a `HOST` header, as well as a `GET` header. the `HOST` header shows the domain name and port that the browser requested.
 This is the malicious web domain. the `GET` header shows the specific URL that was requested that delivered the malware payload.

     <div class='alert alert-info'><strong>Feeling saucy?</strong> If the host were still serving the malware, you could theoretically combine the HOST and the GET values and paste them into your browser, and download the malware anew!
-But
     But there is no need to do this if it is the malware you seek.
 You already can extract it because you have a record of the entire malware download network activity.
 This is the power of NSM -- to know all, see all, recreate all, for anything going to or sent from anyone on your network (assuming it's not encrypted).
     </div>